Social Security Retirement Benefits FAQs

 Q: What does government pension offset mean?

-A: This term relates to a job during which one spouse did not contribute to social security—usually because he or she was employed in a federal, state, or local government job.
+A: This term relates to a job during which one spouse did not contribute to social security—usually because they were employed in a federal, state, or local government job.
 If you receive a public pension, you may also be eligible to receive spousal or widow(er) benefits from your spouse who worked in private industry.
 Your spousal or survivor benefits may be reduced by an amount equal to two-thirds of your public pension.

 Q: How reliable is the estimate on my social security statement?